pseudocoders/GPT-notes/basics/backend.md

 2. Plug: Plug is a specification and library for building composable web middleware in Elixir.
 It provides a unified interface for connecting different components in the request-response cycle, allowing developers to build custom pipelines and handle HTTP requests efficiently.

-3. Nerves: Nerves is a framework for building embedded systems and IoT (Internet of Things) devices using Elixir.
-It provides a set of abstractions and tools for developing and deploying reliable and scalable firmware for connected devices.

-4. Absinthe: Absinthe is a GraphQL toolkit for Elixir.
-It allows developers to define GraphQL schemas, execute queries, and handle mutations efficiently.
-Absinthe integrates well with Elixir's ecosystem and provides a flexible and performant solution for building GraphQL APIs.

-5. Sugar: Sugar is a lightweight web framework for Elixir.
-It focuses on simplicity and productivity, providing a clean and expressive syntax for building web applications.
-Sugar includes features like routing, middleware support, and templating.

-6. Raxx: Raxx is a minimalistic web framework for Elixir.
-It provides a low-level API for building web applications, giving developers full control over the request-response cycle.
-Raxx is designed to be lightweight and flexible.

-7. Maru: Maru is a RESTful API framework for Elixir.
-It provides a simple and declarative syntax for defining API endpoints, serialization, and validation.
-Maru aims to make building and testing APIs in Elixir straightforward and efficient.

-8. Elixir-GraphQL: Elixir-GraphQL is a library for building GraphQL servers in Elixir.
-It provides a DSL for defining GraphQL schemas, resolvers for handling queries and mutations, and utilities for executing and validating GraphQL operations.

-9. Dynamo: Dynamo is a web framework for Elixir inspired by Ruby's Sinatra.
-It focuses on simplicity and minimalism, allowing developers to quickly build lightweight web applications with concise syntax.

-10. ExMachina: ExMachina is a library for creating test data in Elixir.
-It provides a convenient API for generating and manipulating test data, making it easy to set up fixtures and write tests for Elixir applications.

-11. Phoenix LiveView: Phoenix LiveView is an extension to the Phoenix framework that allows you to build interactive, real-time web applications without writing JavaScript.
-It leverages Elixir's concurrency model to provide a highly responsive user experience.

-These frameworks and libraries offer a range of options for building backend applications and APIs using Elixir.
-Each framework has its own strengths and focuses, so you can choose the one that best suits your project requirements and development style.

 ### Scala frameworks

 1. Play Framework: Play Framework is a full-stack web framework for Scala.
 It follows the Model-View-Controller (MVC) architectural pattern and provides a comprehensive set of features for building web applications.
 Play Framework emphasizes developer productivity, scalability, and performance.

-2. Akka HTTP: Akka HTTP is a reactive web framework for building scalable and high-performance web applications in Scala.
-It is built on top of Akka, a toolkit and runtime for building highly concurrent and distributed systems.
-Akka HTTP provides a powerful and flexible API for handling HTTP requests and building RESTful APIs.

-3. Finch: Finch is a lightweight and composable web framework for Scala.
-It is designed to be expressive, type-safe, and easy to use.
-Finch leverages functional programming concepts and provides a functional DSL for defining HTTP routes and handling requests.

-4. Scalatra: Scalatra is a simple and flexible web framework for Scala.
-It focuses on providing a minimalistic API for building RESTful web services and APIs.
-Scalatra emphasizes simplicity, extensibility, and developer productivity.

-5. Lift: Lift is a full-featured web framework for Scala.
-It follows the convention-over-configuration principle and provides a rich set of features for building web applications.
-Lift emphasizes security, scalability, and maintainability.

-6. Slick: Slick is a database access library for Scala.
-It provides a type-safe and functional programming approach for interacting with databases.
-Slick allows you to define database schemas, perform queries, and handle transactions in a concise and expressive manner.

-7. Finch: Finch is a lightweight and purely functional web framework for Scala.
-It is built on top of the Finagle library, which provides a highly concurrent and asynchronous programming model.
-Finch allows you to build RESTful APIs using a functional and type-safe DSL.

-8. Spray: Spray is a lightweight web framework for Scala.
-It is designed to be modular, flexible, and scalable.
-Spray provides a DSL for building RESTful web services and includes features like routing, JSON marshalling, and client-side HTTP.

-9. Circe: Circe is a JSON library for Scala.
-It allows you to serialize and deserialize JSON data in a type-safe and functional programming style.
-Circe integrates well with other Scala frameworks and provides seamless JSON handling capabilities.

-10. Lagom: Lagom is a microservices framework for building reactive systems in Scala.
-It combines the principles of the Lightbend Reactive Platform, including Akka and Play Framework, to provide a development environment for building scalable and resilient applications.

-11. Finch: Finch is a lightweight and composable web framework for Scala.
-It leverages the power of functional programming and provides a type-safe DSL for defining HTTP endpoints and handling requests.

 ### Clojure frameworks

 1. Ring: Ring is a simple and lightweight web framework for Clojure.
 It provides a standard interface for handling HTTP requests and responses, making it easy to build web applications and APIs.
 Ring can be used with different web servers and integrates well with other Clojure libraries.

-2. Compojure: Compojure is a routing library for Clojure that is built on top of Ring.
-It provides a concise DSL for defining routes and handling requests.
-Compojure emphasizes simplicity and functional programming principles.

-3. Luminus: Luminus is a full-stack web framework for Clojure.
-It is designed to be modular, flexible, and productive.
-Luminus integrates various Clojure libraries and provides a set of templates and conventions for building web applications and APIs.

-4. Pedestal: Pedestal is a web framework for building scalable and high-performance applications in Clojure.
-It follows a server-centric architecture and provides features like routing, request handling, and advanced I/O handling.
-Pedestal emphasizes performance and extensibility.

-5. Duct: Duct is a flexible framework for building Clojure applications, including web applications.
-It focuses on simplicity and composability, allowing developers to assemble applications from reusable components.
-Duct provides features like dependency injection, configuration management, and modular routing.

-6. Bidi: Bidi is a routing library for Clojure that is built on top of Ring.
-It provides a declarative syntax for defining routes and handling requests.
-Bidi emphasizes simplicity, flexibility, and efficient route matching.

-7. Aleph: Aleph is a scalable networking library for Clojure.
-It provides asynchronous I/O and supports various transport protocols, such as HTTP, WebSockets, and TCP.
-Aleph is well-suited for building high-performance server applications.

-8. HoneySQL: HoneySQL is a SQL library for Clojure.
-It provides a simple and flexible API for generating SQL queries and interacting with databases.
-HoneySQL supports different SQL dialects and integrates well with other Clojure libraries.

-9. Integrant: Integrant is a dependency injection and configuration management library for Clojure.
-It allows you to manage application state, configure components, and handle lifecycle events.
-Integrant provides a declarative and extensible approach to building and managing complex systems.

-10. Yada: Yada is a full-featured web framework for Clojure that is built on top of Ring and Compojure.
-It provides a set of conventions and utilities for building RESTful APIs and web applications.
-Yada emphasizes simplicity, performance, and scalability.

 ### Swift frameworks

 1. Vapor: Vapor is a popular web framework for Swift that allows you to build web applications and APIs.
 It provides a robust set of features, including routing, middleware, templating, database integration, and authentication.
 Vapor follows the Model-View-Controller (MVC) architectural pattern and emphasizes type-safety and performance.

-2. Kitura: Kitura is a web framework and web server for Swift.
-It is developed by IBM and provides a rich set of features for building web applications and services.
-Kitura supports routing, middleware, templating, and database integration.
-It is designed to be fast, scalable, and secure.

-3. Perfect: Perfect is a server-side framework for Swift that enables the development of highly scalable and efficient web applications and APIs.
-It provides a range of features, including routing, middleware, database connectors, and templating.
-Perfect aims to simplify server-side development in Swift.

-4. Zewo: Zewo is a lightweight and modular web framework for Swift.
-It follows a middleware-based approach, allowing you to compose your application using independent middleware components.
-Zewo supports routing, middleware, and JSON serialization.

-5. Kitura-NIO: Kitura-NIO is a next-generation version of the Kitura framework that is built on top of SwiftNIO, a low-level networking library.
-It provides a powerful and scalable foundation for building web applications and services in Swift.

-6. Smoke Framework: Smoke Framework is a server-side framework for Swift that focuses on building scalable and high-performance web services.
-It leverages SwiftNIO for asynchronous networking and provides features like routing, serialization, and middleware.

-7. Swifter: Swifter is a lightweight web framework for Swift.
-It is designed to be simple and easy to use, providing a basic set of features for building web applications.
-Swifter is well-suited for small projects or as a starting point for more complex applications.

-8. Ktor: Ktor is a server-side framework for Kotlin, but it can also be used with Swift through the Ktor-IO library.
-Ktor provides a flexible and asynchronous API for building web applications and services.
-It supports routing, HTTP clients, and templating.

 ## ORM